-Airline credit cards can be an excellent choice if you’re loyal to a specific one, and travel enough to take advantage of the card’s perks and rewards program.
-For example, mid-tier airline cards with an annual fee will often waive checked bag fees.
+Airline credit cards can be an excellent choice if you’re loyal to a specific one and travel enough to take advantage of the card’s perks and rewards program.
+For example, mid-tier airline cards with an annual fee often waive checked-bag fees.
 The savings from this perk alone can offset the annual fee after a single roundtrip flight for the cardholder and a companion.

 If you don’t fly a lot, it can be hard to earn rewards miles with an airline card.
 Some airline credit cards make it easier by offering bonus miles for grocery, restaurant, or other common purchases.

 The downside is that while frequent flyer programs allow you to redeem your miles or points for more than just free flights—with Delta, you can bid on exclusive experiences, buy gift cards or merchandise, and more—you typically won’t get as much value out of these alternatives.

 As a result, get an airline credit card if your top priority is to rack up rewards with a single frequent flyer program, and you want the added perks every time you fly.

 Hotel Credit Cards